halt-dos/hd-wiki-public/docs/enterprise/waf/listener/profiles/profiles.md

 :::note Note
-User can clone existing profile with the same configuration to a new profile on the new user-specified URI.
+* User can clone existing profile with the same configuration to a new profile on the new user-specified URI.
 Following configurations are present under Security Profile.

+* Number of Security Profile configurations depend on the license.
+Please ensure your license covers the required features.
 :::